LinhAndroidDev/Game-Piano/README.md

 ## Author

-This game was developed by Atilla Türkmen.
+This game was developed by Nguyen Huu Linh.

 ## Contributing